 - In addition to normal contingency plans designed to recover applications, systems or services, the incident response procedures must also cover: analysis and identification of the cause of the incident; planning and implementation of corrective actions to prevent reoccurrence; collection of audit log information; communication with those affected by or involved in the recovery from the incident.

-- College management and the College ISO will investigate all information security incidents and implement corrective actions to reduce the risk of reoccurrence.
+- SUNY Oneonta management and ISO will investigate all information security incidents and implement corrective actions to reduce the risk of reoccurrence.

 Segregation of Duties

 To reduce the risk of accidental or deliberate system misuse, separation of duties or areas of responsibility must be implemented where practical.
 Where appropriate, including where the separation of duties is not practical, other compensatory controls such as monitoring of activities, audit trails and management supervision must be implemented.

 - Separation of the development, test, and operational environments will be implemented, either logically or physically, when feasible.
 Processes must be documented and implemented to govern the transfer of software from the development environment to the operational platform.

 - Separation must also be implemented between development and test functions.
 SUNY Oneonta must consider the use of a stable quality assurance environment where user testing can be conducted and changes cannot be made to the programs being tested.
 The following controls must be considered: development and operational software must, where possible, run on different computer processors, or in different domains or directories; development and testing activities must be separated; compilers, editors and other system utilities must not be accessible from operational systems when not required; different log-on procedures should be used for operational, test and development systems, to reduce the risk of error.
 Users will be encouraged to use different passwords for these systems, and menus should display appropriate identification messages; programming staff will only have access to operational passwords where controls are in place for issuing passwords for the support of operational systems.

 Protection Against Malicious Software